iotashan/homebrew-claudia/README.md

 ## What is Claudia?

-Claudia is a Model Context Protocol (MCP) server management tool that provides:
+Claudia is a GUI application for managing Model Context Protocol (MCP) servers.
+It provides:
-- Server Registry: Manage MCP servers from a central UI
+- **Server Registry**: Manage MCP servers from a central graphical interface
-- Easy Configuration: Add servers via UI or import from existing configs
+- **Easy Configuration**: Add servers via UI or import from existing configs
-- Connection Testing: Verify server connectivity before use
+- **Connection Testing**: Verify server connectivity before use
-- Claude Desktop Import: Import server configurations from Claude Desktop
+- **Claude Desktop Import**: Import server configurations from Claude Desktop

+It's built with Tauri (Rust + TypeScript) for a native macOS experience.

 ## Troubleshooting